Expat Essentials

 IND Immigration and Naturalization Service.
 These are the people who decide whether to give you the long-term visa you’ll need to stay beyond your 90-day tourist visa.
 You’ll be seeing a lot of these guys.
 But if you have your paperwork in order, the process goes smoothly and relatively quickly.
 And we never had an IND official who wasn’t pleasant and helpful.

 BSN – The BSN is your burgersevicenummer … essentially, your Social Security number.
 The Dutch, sort of like the Germans, like to keep track of everyone in their municipal database.
-So when anyone – native or expat – arrives or departs a city, you have to register with the City Hall, who records your stay via your BSN.
+So when anyone – native or expat – arrives or departs a city, they have to register with officials at the City Hall, who record your stay via your BSN.
 Again, the people at the city halls we dealt with are friendly and efficient.

 More DIY Expat posts: